 Suddenly just as the thunder roared in the heavens a deafening thud sounded and the chants from the mob quickly turned into screams.
 I had never heard the sound of gunfire so I was not sure at first what I had heard, but the mob started to disperse, like black garden ants that had water poured over them, in chaos.
 The screams from their poor mouths swelled the heavens as another thud sounded and this time I was certain that had to be the sound of gunfire.
 Soon a white cloud began to fill the wet air as it turned from defiance to panic and from panic to a hopeless imploration like the raindrops on our kitchen window.
 Dazed and confused the mob was running in all kinds of direction, some coughing and clutching at their throats from the smoke and effluvia of the tear gas as the soldiers began to beat and round up as many members of the protestors as they could who had been enmeshed in the snare of the tear gas.
 It seemed as though the policeman were intending to beat the defiance out of the protestors as the small streams from the rain that had formed along the pavements where surreptitiously turning red as they flowed violently into the city drainage.

 I often thought the wall had given in to my mothers ceaseless garrulous as well.
-Ramblings about her burdens, money for school, her job, the screams from the wall, the municipal worker who came at the end of every month, about anything thats why it cracked and the fact that everything was so cramped up as if the walls where closing in on us as if to push us out to face the same fate as the raindrops.
+Ramblings about her burdens, money for my school, her backpay from her job, the screams from the other side of the wall and sounds of glass shattering, or the din of bedsprings being punished at night while I lay on the floor or even her fury over the municipal worker who came at the end of every month, about anything that's why it cracked and the fact that everything was so cramped up as if the walls where closing in on us to push us out to face the same fate as the raindrops.
 The 'talk' of politics had no place in my mother's house ever since we lost my father.
 My mother found no point in talking 'things' over when talking did not bring any change.
 We have had the same president since our country established colonial independence from the British, but things had turned for the worst and the people where wanting to "effect" change.
 But freedom is not free, I had learned this at a young age and it had already cost my father his life.
 There was a quote that hung over the crack on the kitchen wall, my father had placed it there, though it did not mask the crack itself.
 It was from a political figure my father spoke admiringly of and if you listened to my father speak of him you would think he was our president, and he was mononymously known as 'Father Zimbabwe'.
 It read "There is something radically wrong with our country today and we are moving fast towards destruction...Young men and women are on the streets of our cities.
 There is terrible unemployment.
 Life has become harsher than ever before".
 Than ever before?, than ever before what?
 The violence? , The Independence?
 I questioned myself everyday I read that quote.
 I longed to ask my father and yearned to ask my friends what they thought about that 'Than ever before'.

 As the white cloud began to dissipate policeman with quirts began to throw the rounded up people into the back of their vehicles, like herdsmen usher cattle into its kraal.
 I wondered if any of them would ever return to their families or would they become stories shared within the confines of friends and family who knew them like my friends had done during recess at school.
 As these scenarios played in my head I realized how I had lost track of time and knew my mother, who by now had surely heard the sound of gun fire mingled with the yelping of the dispersing crowd, was pacing around her tiny kitchen wondering where I was since it was past time for me to have been home.
 I feared that I would get caught up in the chaos too and be taken for a fleeing protestor, but the fear of my mother's favorite wooden stick was greater than the fear I had of these policeman.
 I had never witnessed anything with more wrath in my young life, so I made the decision to descend from the tree where I was and make a beeline for home.